 United Arab Emirates

-Expatriates comprise 89% of the population and the country has a vibrant, cosmopolitan culture amidst glistening beaches.
+Expatriates comprise 89% of the population, and the country has a vibrant, cosmopolitan culture amidst glistening beaches.
 Although recent changes have prioritized local talent, finding work in the Emirates from overseas remains relatively easy.
 Financial and legal experts and network engineers are among the most in-demand jobs in the UAE.
-The economy has recently returned to growth in the countdown to Expo 2020; Expo 2020 is a world fair expected to create 277,000 new jobs, inject nearly AED146 billion into the economy, and attract 25 million tourists.

 Rent in the UAE isn’t exactly cheap, although your salary would probably make up for this.
 A one-bedroom city-center apartment in Dubai, the commercial capital, rents for about AED6,200.
 Monthly expenses are about an additional AED3,400.